ManelMCCS/RISC-V-emulator/README.md

 **Instruction fetch unit**: This component is responsible for fetching instructions from memory and sending them to the instruction decode unit.

-**Arithmetic and logical unit (ALU)**: An execution unit that performs arithmetic and logical operations, such as addition, subtraction, and bitwise operations.
+**Arithmetic and logical unit (ALU)**: The arithmetic and logical unit (ALU) is a hardware component of a RISC-V processor that performs arithmetic and logical operations on data.
+The ALU is typically responsible for executing a wide range of operations, including basic arithmetic operations such as addition and subtraction, as well as more complex operations such as shifting and rotating data.

+In the RISC-V ISA, the ALU is responsible for executing a number of different instructions, including:

+- Arithmetic instructions: add, sub, mul, div, rem
+- Logical instructions: and, or, xor, andi, ori, xori
+- Shift instructions: sll, srl, sra

+The specific operations that the ALU is capable of performing will depend on the specific architecture of the RISC-V processor.

 **Floating-point unit (FPU)**: An execution unit that